ianyang66/ianyang66.github.io/_pages/cv.md

 Reviewer
 ======
-* Journal of Information Security and Applications, ELSEVIER (SCI Q1 76.79%; Impact Factor=3.8)
 * IEEE Access
-* ICCES 2025

 Lecturer
 ======
-* Machine Learning Course - National Dong Hwa University *(2022)*
-  * Topic: A Workshop for Convolution Neural Network and its Applications.
 * Advanced Information Security Practices for Industries: Attack and Defense - National Taiwan Normal University *(2024)*
   * Topic: Exploring the various stages of attack methods from the perspective of Cyber ​​Kill Chain - Malware.